17 Days Ago From Today

 Leap years, which occur every four years (with exceptions for century years not divisible by 400), add an extra day (February 29th) to the calendar.
 This necessitates careful consideration when calculating past dates, particularly if the period involves February.

-For instance, if "today" is March 1st, 2024 (a leap year), and we want to determine the date 17 days prior, simple subtraction leads to March -16.
-However, we need to account for the 29 days in February 2024.
+Here's a good example: if "today" is March 1st, 2024 (a leap year), and we want to determine the date 17 days prior, simple subtraction leads to March -16.
+Because of this, the date 17 days ago was February 13th, 2024.
 Adding 29 to -16 gives us 13.
-Therefore, the date 17 days ago was February 13th, 2024.
+Still, we need to account for the 29 days in February 2024.
 Ignoring leap years can lead to significant inaccuracies, especially for calculations involving longer periods.

 Utilizing Online Date Calculators: A Convenient Alternative